pymupdf/PyMuPDF/docs/about.rst

 **Additional products** in the |PyMuPDF| product suite are:

 - |PyMuPDF Office| adds support for Office document formats.
-- |PyMuPDF4LLM| is optimized for large language model (LLM) applications, providing enhanced text extraction and processing capabilities.
- It focuses on layout analysis and semantic understanding, ideal for document conversion and formatting tasks with enhanced results.

 .. note::
     All of the products above depend on the same core product - |PyMuPDF| and therefore have full access to all of its features.